 It's all well and good to taste Norman local products, but after the comfort, you have to consider the effort!
 That's good, because our region offers a wide range ofsports.
 Whether you are more land or sea, you will find something to suit you, because there is something for everyone!
 Let yourself be tempted by an initiation of kitesurf or by the paddle board rental.

 La walk fishing will satisfy families, just like the horse riding.
 Some equestrian farms also offer rides and lessons.
-Our territory also has very beautiful golf to swing perfectly.
-Paths of hike criss-cross the region and the Velomaritime, which runs along the Côte Fleurie, will delight cyclists.
+Our territory also has very beautiful golf course for swing perfectly.
+Paths of hiking criss-cross the region and the Velomaritime, which runs along the Côte Fleurie, will delight cyclists.

 Memories of World War II